Republic of bananas

 According to Paxu, all of these things had happened to us because we hadn’t followed the required ritual to enter the jungle and to collect bananas.
 “First of all”, he said, “you should have said the phrase 'Mighty Forest, allow us to enter you' and waited until the bird Tisiu had sung four straight times.
 Then, after finding the banana trees, you should have asked them to take one of their offspring, a branch of purple banana”, he added.

-For a long time after that terrifying episode in the jungle, even though we weren’t sure if Paxu’s teachings were real or only a fruit of his imagination, we never entered the forest without saying first this 'mighty phrase' and asking permission to the banana trees to take one of their broods.
+For a long time after that terrifying episode in the jungle, even though we weren’t sure if Paxu’s teachings were real or daydreaming, we never entered the forest without saying first this 'mighty phrase' and asking permission to the banana trees to take one of their broods.
 Curiously, we never had to leave a branch of purple bananas behind us and run madly back home anymore.